-Substance Abuse Treatment program will target young adults’ “developmental sweet spot.”
+Substance Use Treatment program will target young adults’ “developmental sweet spot.”

 Leicester, North Carolina, March 31st, 2014:

 Red Oak Recovery®, an adventure-based drug and alcohol treatment program located in the Smokey Mountains near Asheville, North Carolina will begin accepting clients on April 16th 2014.
-The program, founded by treatment industry veterans Jack Kline and Mark Oerther, is designed to meet the unique developmental needs of male and female clients between the ages of 18 and 30.
+The program, founded by treatment industry veteran Mark Oerther, is designed to meet the unique developmental needs of male and female clients between the ages of 18 and 30.

 To address these needs, Red Oak Recovery® balances the following approaches: